MarvNC/JP-Resources/readme.md

     cd JP-Resources
     cd frequency

-    # - Linux users may have to use `python3` instead of `python`.
+    # Linux users might have to use `python3` instead of `python`.
-    # - Replace "Expression" with the exact field name that contains the word/expression.
+    # Replace "Expression" with the exact field name that contains the word/expression.
     python backfill.py "Expression"
     ```